 Sustainable Architecture Awards

-The Sustainable Architecture Awards program honors architects who have innovatively addressed environmental challenges by reducing greenhouse gas emissions, lowering energy consumption and demand, and conserving water in both built and natural environments.
+The Sustainable Architecture Awards program honors architects’ projects that have innovatively addressed environmental challenges by reducing greenhouse gas emissions, lowering energy consumption and demand, and conserving water in both built and natural environments.
 Equally vital is the creation of spaces that are durable, comfortable, and promote health and well-being.
 The program also seeks to raise public awareness of the climate crisis and the significant impact that building construction, maintenance, and operations have on our planet.

 This biennial award honors the climate change initiatives of AIA Connecticut and Connecticut Passive House to secure a more sustainable and environmentally thriving future.